StarkillerX42/starcoder42/README.md

 s.describe: A function to describe the contents of a multidimensional array

+## A note on ftarcoder42
+I also wrote ftarcoder42, which is intended to be under starcoder42.
+In old english, there was a lost character, the 'long s', which looks like an f but is pronounced as an s.
+Since fortran is almost as old as English, I figured the name would be fitting.
+It has several routine that are faster than starcoder42, but it's not currently packaged with starcoder42 in a usable way.

 ## GNU License
 This program is free software: you can redistribute it and/or modify it under the terms of the GNU General Public License as published by